Machine Learning - Random Forests

 • test_size: proportion of the dataset that we want to use as the test set (30% of the data for testing and 70% for training).

-• stratify: distribution of the target variable (cortical_layer) is the same in both the training and test sets.
+• stratify: ensure that the distribution of the target label (cortical_layer) is the same in both the training and test sets.
 This is to reduce bias due to sampling and ensure that the model is trained on a representative sample of the data.

 • random_state: random seed for reproducibility.